game-workers-cooperative/documentation/bylaws.md

 Votes can be proposed by any Owner in good standing at any meeting.
 Owners will vote via ranked choice voting when choices are non-binary.
 Binary proposals will be decided through consensus voting.

-Consensus is achieved if all parties vote yes or abstain from the vote.
+Consensus is achieved if 70% of non-abstaining Owners vote yes.

 All consensus votes will include a block option as well.
 Blocking instantly ends the vote and does not achieve consensus.
 Blocking is to be used when an objection to the idea is serious enough that you feel allowing it to happen would harm the Co-op.